debitoor/teamcity-merge/README.md

 ## Build steps

 You just need one build step.
-In this build step you add a command-line build step, where you run the `merge.sh` script
+In this build step you add a command-line build step, where you run the `debitoor.sh` script

 ## Triggers -> Add new trigger rule